Yiddish Women Playwrights Series

 About the Playwright

-Kadye Molodowsky was a groundbreaking Yiddish dramatist, theatre critic, and poet — the first and only woman playwright to be published in the Yiddish theatre during the interwar period in Eastern Europe.
+Kadya Molodowsky was a groundbreaking Yiddish dramatist, theatre critic, and poet — the first and only woman playwright to be published in the Yiddish theatre during the interwar period in Eastern Europe.

 Molodowsky was a fair critic, reviewing high-brow stage works along with low-brow “shund” with equal dignity.
 She also wrote feminist poetry and modernist plays at a time when very few Yiddish writers dared to.
 In 1927, Molodowsky released Kheshvendike hekht, the first in a line of well-received books of poetry.